leecheeyong/ThinkAgain/README.md

 # ThinkAgain

 Challenge your perspective and grow your mind.
-ThinkAgain is a web app that helps you reflect on your beliefs, receive thoughtful AI-powered challenges, and track your cognitive growth over time.
+This is an app that helps you reflect on your beliefs, receive thoughtful AI-powered challenges, and track your cognitive growth over time.

 ## Features
 - **AI-Powered Challenges:** Submit your thoughts, beliefs, or opinions and get respectful, playful, or philosophical challenges from AI.